surinder2000/launch-wordpress-with-mysql-on-kubernetes/README.md

-# launch-wordpress-with-mysql-on-kubernetes
+# Launch Wordpress with Mysql on Kubernetes
-Launch wordpress with mysql database on top of kubernetes and make the data persistent using PVC
+Launching wordpress with mysql database on top of kubernetes and making the data persistent using PVC